volt-software/Ichor/README.md

 ### Current design focuses

-* Less magic configuration
 * code as configuration, as much as possible bundled in one place
 * As much type-safety as possible, prefer compile errors over run-time errors.
 * Well-defined and managed multi-threading to prevent data races and similar issues
     * Use of an event loop